ktaylor63/southeast/site/content/articles/in-search-of-the-bear-necessities.md

 ---
-title: In search of the Bear Necessities
+title: 'In search of the Bear Necessities'
-subtitle: At Alligator River National Wildlife Refuge, families hunt black bears with their cameras
+subtitle: 'At Alligator River National Wildlife Refuge, families hunt black bears with their cameras'
-author: Phil Kloer, Public Affairs Specialist
+author: 'Phil Kloer, Public Affairs Specialist'
 type: feature
 date: '2017-07-05'
 tags:
-  - Alligator River National Wildlife Refuge
+    - 'Alligator River National Wildlife Refuge'
-  - Black Bear
+    - 'Black Bear'
-  - Visitor Services
+    - 'North Carolina'
-  - Wildlife Photography
+    - 'Visitor Services'
-  - North Carolina
+    - 'Wildlife Photography'
 hero:
     name: alligator-river-nwr-visitors-bear-necessities.jpg
-  alt: Two children with a camera peer out of the moon roof of a red truck.
+    alt: 'Two children with a camera peer out of the moon roof of a red truck.'
-  caption: When a bear is spotted in a field, the caravan stops and Jack and Gretchen Boggs are among those taking pictures of the wild animal.
-Photo by Phil Kloer, USFWS.
+    caption: 'When a bear is spotted in a field, the caravan stops and Jack and Gretchen Boggs are among those taking pictures of the wild animal.
+Photo by Phil Kloer, USFWS.'
-  position: top center
+    position: 'top center'
+updated: 'July 5th, 2017'
 ---

 **Dare County, NC** - The caravan of cars crunches slowly, single-file, down a narrow gravel road that leads deeper into Alligator River National Wildlife Refuge in North Carolina.
 Herons alongside the road stare at the passing cars, and the passengers stare back at the herons.
 Overhead a gliding hawk catches air drafts.